1095-B Reporting

 What is the deadline for Form 1095-B?

 Form 1095-B deadlines are twofold, catering to recipients and the Internal Revenue Service (IRS).
-Insurance providers and certain other entities are required to furnish Form 1095-B to the covered individuals by March 2nd of the year following the coverage year.
+Insurance providers and certain other entities are required to furnish Form 1095-B to the covered individuals by Monday, March 3rd, 2025 of the year following the coverage year.

-Additionally, the issuers of the coverage must file these forms, along with the transmittal Form 1094-B, with the IRS by February 28th if paper filing* and by March 31st if electronically filing.
+Additionally, the issuers of the coverage must file these forms, along with the transmittal Form 1094-B, with the IRS by Friday, February 28th, 2025 if paper filing* and by Monday, March 31st, 2025 if electronically filing.
 It's essential for entities to adhere to these deadlines to avoid potential penalties.

 *Please note that entities that are required to file more than 10 Forms 1095-B must submit an electronic filing.